-Providers may be interested in MSHN's publication, Assessment of Network Adequacy, which is updated on an annual basis and is available on MSHN's website.
+Providers may be interested in MSHN's publication, Assessment of Network Adequacy.
+Visit the MSHN website: Provider Network \rightarrow Provider Requirements \rightarrow Community Mental Health Service Participants for more information.

 Notification of Closure

 If a provider is ending its service contract with MSHN or is closing a program for any reason, the provider must notify MSHN and its clients of the intent to close no less than 30 days before the closure of the program.
 Each client, as coordinated with the responsible MSHN contact, will be notified in writing of: